milespossing/SkillDevelopment/readme.md

 - Javascript, Node.js, React, etc. (more web perhaps)
 - Azure

+## Currently Working On:

+*Entity Framework*: Looking to have a really solid understanding of how entity framework works and how to set it up efficiently for a variety of tasks.
+It would be nice to get it rolling in Rider as well.

+*Docker*: Learning a lot about docker.
+I have SQL server environments running in docker which can be accessed through data grip (which is nice) so now I think I just have to do more with entity framework to get docker really rolling in the way I need it right now.

 ## Potential Project Ideas

 - Sudoku solver - given a sudoku puzzle it solves it automatically.
 Good practice for input and output.
 Could use text files or web ui to enter data.
 Also some good algorithm development perhaps